netobserv/network-observability-operator/docs/FlowCollector.md

-reference to the secret or config map containing the client ID and secret
+Reference to the secret or config map containing the client ID and secret

 <table>
     <thead>